 with $X+Y = 1$.
 The resulting numeric models close to this line display the noticeable feature that two out of the four possible values of $\lambda$ have a probability very close to zero.
 This is an indication that $(c_\lambda,c_\mu)=(2,4)$ is enough to reproduce these probability distributions.
-By recalculating the models with these reduced cardinalities, and further noticing that all numerically determined entries are very close to ``simple''rational numbers, we were able to devise the following model:
+By recalculating the models with these reduced cardinalities, and further noticing that all numerically determined entries are very close to simple rational numbers, we were able to devise the following model:

-This model indeed reproduces (exactly) the behaviour given by equation (\ref{boundary behaviours}).
-Behaviours on the other 3 sides of the square ($X-Y=1$, $X+Y=-1$ and $X-Y=-1$) can be reproduced by the same model if we perform output and/or input relabellings.
+This model indeed reproduces (exactly) the behavior given by Eq. (\ref{boundary behaviors}). behaviors on the other three sides of the square ($X-Y=1$, $X+Y=-1$ and $X-Y=-1$) can be reproduced by the same model if we perform output and/or input relabellings.

-Therefore, we proved that all behaviours on the red dashed lines of figure \ref{fig:Bilocal error nontight} are bilocal.
-It turns out that the behaviour at the center $X=Y=0$ is characterized by a factorized probability distribution
+Therefore, we proved that all behaviors on the black dashed lines of Fig. \ref{fig:Bilocal error nontight} are bilocal.
+It turns out that the behavior at the center $X=Y=0$ is characterized by a factorized probability distribution

-Thus, the projection of the bilocal set onto this affine subspace is star-convex with respect to the center behaviour $p_0$, as proven in \cite{bilocality_extended}.
-Therefore, it follows that all behaviours that satisfy inequality (\ref{conjecture}) are bilocal.
+Thus, the projection of the bilocal set onto this affine subspace is star convex with respect to the center behavior $p_0$, as proven in Ref. \cite{bilocality_extended}.
+Therefore, it follows that all behaviors that satisfy inequality (\ref{conjecture}) are bilocal.

-By applying inequality A2 of \cite{tripartite_bell_inequalities}, to this affine subspace, we can see that inequality (\ref{conjecture}) is the boundary of the local set, where all parties have access to globally shared randomness.
-Therefore, since we found more restrictive bilocal models for the behaviours at this boundary it follows that inequality (\ref{conjecture}) is indeed the boundary of the bilocal set in this affine subspace.
+By applying inequality A2 of Ref. \cite{tripartite_bell_inequalities} to this affine subspace, we can see that inequality (\ref{conjecture}) is the boundary of the local set, where all parties have access to globally shared randomness.
+Therefore, since we found more restrictive bilocal models for the behaviors at this boundary it follows that inequality (\ref{conjecture}) is indeed the boundary of the bilocal set in this affine subspace.

 The capability of identifying the boundary of the network-local set in these two cases serves as validation for the methodology we have been employing.
 Next we will show how the solutions of problem (\ref{optimization problem}) can lead to interesting results in the triangle scenario with no inputs.